-Tired of Amazon boxes hindering her move to minimalism, Sadie Jacobs turned them into a second home in her living room.
+Tired of Amazon boxes turning her minimalist lifestyle into an absolute cluster fuck, Sadie Jacobs turned them into a second home in her living room.
 The results prove that it’s totally possible to live the minimalist dream, even if your house is littered with packaging.
 You can take a mini-tour of her new pad in the slideshow at the bottom of the page.

 It often seems as though 21st Century minimalism is nothing more than an unattainable fantasy.
 You read all those blogs that make reduction seem so easy, but those people clearly have more time on their hands than you do.
 On the one hand, it’s great that companies like Amazon make it so easy to fit your excessive shopping needs into your busy schedule.
 On the other hand, when you do purchase all the necessary furniture, coffee table books, house plants, etcetera, you just end up with a junkyard of packaging in your living room.